baruchyakubov/gmail-keep-app/README.md

 4. Pin notes.

 ## Motivation
-To improve my skills in SCC and HTML and to improve my ability to working eith js frameworks such as vue.js
+To improve my skills in SCC and HTML and to improve my ability to working with js frameworks such as vue.js

 ## Technologies
-1. Vue.js and
+1. Vue.js.
 2. Vue router.